 Washington’s charter school law, Chapter 28A.710 RCW, was originally enacted by Initiative Measure No. 1240 and approved by the voters at the November 2012 general election.
-After the decision by the Washington Supreme Court in League of Women Voters V. State of Washington, issued September 4, 2015, that invalidated the law in its entirety, the Legislature passed E2SSB 6194, An act relating to public schools that are not common schools, in the 2016 Legislative Session.
+The Washington Supreme Court, in League of Women Voters V. State of Washington, issued a decision on September 4, 2015, that invalidated the law in its entirety.
+The 2016 Legislature passed E2SSB 6194, An act relating to public schools that are not common schools.
 E2SSB 6194 re-enacted the prior charter school law with amendments.
 The bill became law as Chapter 241, Laws of 2016, without the governor’s signature.

 Under Washington law, a charter applicant must be a nonprofit corporation.
 The nonprofit corporation must be either a public benefit corporation as defined in RCW 24.03.490 or a nonprofit corporation as defined in RCW 24.03.005 that has applied for tax exempt status under Sec.
 501(c)(3) of the U.S. Internal Revenue Service Code.

 An authorizer is an entity with the powers and duties to review, approve or reject charter school applications; enter into, renew or revoke charter contracts with nonprofit corporations seeking to operate charter schools, and oversee the schools it has authorized.
 Eligible authorizers in Washington are:

 A school district wishing to become a charter authorizer must submit an application to the State Board of Education meeting the requirements of RCW 28A.710.090 and applicable SBE rules.
 If its application is approved, the district’s board of directors then must execute an authorizing contract with the SBE, for an initial term of six years, specifying its agreement to serve as an authorizer in accordance with the expectations of the state’s charter school law and any additional performance terms based on the district’s plan for chartering.